-You can learn more about our mission and activities on Facebook and the web.
-Email us (here's our card) to find out how you can help us.
+You can learn more about our mission and activities on Facebook and this web site.
+Email us (here's our card), or complete the Contact for on our web site (cleanelectionsmn.org), to find out how you can help us.

 If you're on a longer elevator ride, you might have time to add some detail about Clean Elections initiatives.
 Or, in some cases the initial question could focus on specifics; for instance, “What's the Clean Elections MN position on Citizens United?”

 Following are quick answers to some of the issues on the top of our agenda.

 Since the U.S. Supreme Court's Citizens United ruling in 2010, large contributions from corporations and super PACs (Political Action Committees) have inundated politics.
 Enormous amounts of money promoting the special interests of donors make it unlikely that elected officials can afford to listen to the needs and pleas of the middle class whose donations pale by comparison.
 Clean Elections MN seeks to reduce the undue influence of Big Money by overturning Citizens United.